EdgeNet-project/edgenet-legacy-2024/docs/tutorials/node_contribution.md

 ## What you will do

-You will set up SSH on your VM, and then invoke ```kubectl create``` to create a *node contribution* object, which causes the VM to be integrated as a node into EdgeNet's Kubernetes cluster.
+You will set up EdgeNet access via SSH to your VM, and then invoke ```kubectl create``` to create a *node contribution* object, which causes the VM to be integrated as a node into EdgeNet's Kubernetes cluster.

 ## Steps

-### Set up SSH
+### Set up EdgeNet's SSH access to your VM

 Enable an SSH server on your VM, preferably on a port number other than the default port number of 22.
 You could use port 25020, for instance.